-Stonewater is a large housing association based in the South of England.
-The social housing organisation manages around 32,500 properties for approximately 70,000 customers.
-Their core values are based around being ambitious, passionate, agile, commercial and ethical, and this is reflected in the work they produce across the South of England.
+Stonewater is a leading national social housing provider.
+The social housing organisation provides 33,600 homes for more than 75,000 customers.
+Stonewater’s core values are; being ambitious, passionate, agile, commercial and ethical, and this is reflected in the work they do.

-Stonewater chose Active Housing to help them undergo a full digital transformation of their services, this included a new customer portal, repairs reporting and a Property Shop.
+Stonewater chose Active Housing to help them undergo a digital transformation of their services, this included a new customer portal, repairs reporting and a consolidated property website, My Property Shop.

-After the launch of the successful Stonewater portal and repairs reporting, phase 2 of the project was to launch the Stonewater sales and lettings Property Shop.
-The Property Shop is a storefront for Stonewater to showcase properties to buy and to let, and gives prospective customers the ability to apply for a property online.
-The project’s intention was one centralised place for all of Stonewater’s to-let and for sale properties.
-Previously, Stonewater had listed these on separate websites, with a paper application form which was time consuming and lengthy.
+After the launch of the successful Stonewater MyHome portal and repairs reporting, phase 2 of the project was to launch a Stonewater sales and lettings site.
+My Property Shop is a shopfront for Stonewater to showcase properties to buy and to let, and gives prospective customers the ability to apply for a property online.
+The project’s intention was one centralised place for Stonewater’s to-let and for-sale properties.

 Tenant Onboarding Applications